 DEGs between the male (M) and female (F) lines (designated M-F DEGs) were further investigated.
-In SAM1, SAM2 and YFB, 3320, 2347 and 3838 genes (3.8-5.6% of the expressed genes), respectively, were differentially expressed between the two parents ($P \le 0.05$; FDR ≤ 0.05) (Figure 3d-f).
-Interestingly, we found that a high percentage of the M-F DEGs overlapped with the hybrid-MPV DEGs in all three developmental stages, suggesting that genes differing in the expression level between the parents of the hybrid were overrepresented (5-13 times) among the genes differentially expressed in the hybrids (Figure 3d-f).
+In SAM1, SAM2 and YFB, 3,320, 2,347 and 3,838 genes (3.8% - 5.6% of the expressed genes), respectively, were differentially expressed between the two parents ($p \le$ 0.05; FDR ≤ 0.05) (Figure 3D-F).
+Interestingly, we found a high percentage of the M-F DEGs overlapped with the hybrid-MPV DEGs in all three developmental stages suggesting that genes differing in the expression level between the parents of the hybrid were overrepresented ($5-13\times$) among the genes differentially expressed in the hybrids (Figure 3D-F).

-Gene Ontology (GO) enrichment analyses of the M-F DEGs identified 484, 290 and 556 significantly enriched GO function terms (Fisher's exact test $P \le 0.05$; FDR ≤ 0.05) in SAM1, SAM2 and YFB, respectively (Figure S1, Data S2).
+Gene Ontology (GO) enrichment analyses of the M-F DEGs identified 484, 290 and 556 significantly enriched GO function terms (Fisher's exact test $p \le 0.05$; FDR ≤ 0.05) in SAM1, SAM2 and YFB, respectively (Figure S1, Data S2).
 We used REViGO to cluster the functional categories across these lists of significantly enriched GO terms.
-Based on functional clustered GO terms, the enriched pathways associated with the M-F DEGs were found to be related to several different functional categories, of which 'defense and stress response' and 'hormone response' were the two prominent GO terms altered between the parental lines.
+Based on functional clustered GO terms, the enriched pathways associated with the M-F DEGs were found to be related to several different functional categories, of which "defense and stress response" and "hormone response" were the two prominent GO terms altered between the parental lines.

-Hormone response genes are significantly altered in the F_1 hybrid
+Hormone response genes are significantly altered in the F1 hybrid

-The GO enrichment analyses of the hybrid-MPV DEGs identified 370, 324 and 304 significantly enriched GO function terms (Fisher's exact test $P \le 0.05$; FDR ≤ 0.05) in SAM1, SAM2 and YFB, respectively (Figure 3h).
-Using the same approach applied in the analysis of GO terms associated with the M-F DEGs, we found that 'defense and stress response', 'hormone biosynthetic process' and 'hormone response' were the three most prominent functional clusters altered in F1 (Data S3), which accounted for >50% of the biological terms in SAM1 and SAM2.
+Gene Ontology (GO) enrichment analyses of the hybrid-MPV DEGs identified 370, 324 and 304 significantly enriched GO function terms (Fisher's exact test $p \le 0.05$; FDR ≤ 0.05) in SAM1, SAM2 and YFB, respectively (Figure 3H).
+Using the same approach applied in the analysis of GO terms associated with the M-F DEGs, we found that "defense and stress response", "hormone biosynthetic process" and "hormone response" were the three most prominent functional clusters altered in F1 (Data S3), which accounted for >50% of the biological terms in SAM1 and SAM2.
 Interestingly, a large proportion of the GO terms overrepresented between the parental lines and between F1 and MPV overlapped in each of the three stages (SAM1 56%, SAM2 38%, YFB 36%; Figure S2), consistent with the observation of enrichment of the M-F DEGs in the F1 hybrid.
-These results suggest that the variance of gene expression levels between the two parental lines contributes to heterosis in B. napus.
+These results suggest that the variance of the gene expression levels between the two parental lines contributes to hetereosis in B. napus.